bitcoinwords/bitcoinwords.github.io/_posts/2018-11-29-an-honest-explanation-of-price-hashrate-and-bitcoin-mining-hashrate-and-bitcoin-mining-dynamics-1-of-2.md

   - CY18 Q4
   - Christopher Bendiksen

-excerpt: Part 1 of a 2 part series that looks at some of the FUD surrounding mining, by Christopher Bendiksen , Posted December 6, 2018
+excerpt: Part 1 of a 2 part series that looks at some of the FUD surrounding mining, by Christopher Bendiksen , Posted November 11, 2018

 defaults:
   # _posts